 This regional government instability and uneven decentralization has obstructed effective GLOF risk reduction measures at lake Palcacocha specifically.
 In 2003, Palcacocha overflowed and caused a small flood due to a landslide into the lake (Vilimek et al., 2005).
-While debate ensued about jurisdiction and responsibility (e.g. Congreso de la República, 2003), it took nearly a
+While debate ensued about jurisdiction and responsibility (e.g., Congreso de la República, 2003), it took nearly a year to conduct a bathymetry study and repair the damaged flood protection dam at the lake.
+In 2009, when a new study revealed that Palcacocha contained 17 million cubic meters of water (more than it had for the 1941 GLOF), no single institution took charge and led a permanent engineering project to partially drain and secure the lake, as the UGRH had done for decades previously.
+Instead, the institutional instability generated only short-term, unsustainable measures (temporary siphons) to protect downstream populations, despite repeated studies documenting risks relating to Palcacocha (Hegglin and Huggel, 2008; Klimeš et al., 2016; Portocarrero, 2014; Somos-Valenzuela et al., 2016; Vilimek et al., 2005).

-- 350 year to conduct a bathymetry study and repair the damaged flood protection dam at the lake.
-In 2009, when a new study revealed that Palcacocha contained 17 million m3 of water (more than it had for the 1941 GLOF), no single institution took charge to lead a permanent engineering project to partially drain and secure the lake, as the UGRH had done for decades in the past.
-Instead, the institutional instability generated only short-term, unsustainable measures (temporary siphons) to protect downstream populations, despite repeated studies documenting Palcacocha risks (Hegglin and Huggel, 2008; Klimeš et al., 2016; Portocarrero, 2014; Somos-Valenzuela et al., 2016; Vilimek et al., 2005). - In response to political inaction at a regional level, the local governments of Huaraz and Independencia the two main municipalities affected by GLOF risk from Palcacocha have collaborated to implement a Palcacocha early warning system.
-Moreover, in 2016, international experts in cooperation with local institutions released a new hazard map, including GLOF hazards and evacuation plans, for the Quillcay catchment (Frey et al., 2018), cf. Section 3 above).
-International scientific - 360 institutions and NGOs took primary charge of producing the map, in collaboration with, but without leadership of local, regional, or national institutions in Peru.
-Overall, combined effects have contributed to the increase of risk, namely related to decentralization of the national government, institutional instability, conflicting roles and jurisdictions, and waning government support for Palcacocha hazard reduction research, monitoring, and projects.
-Given the complexities surrounding these processes and dynamics over time a more detailed indication of their contribution to risk is elusive.
+In response to political inaction at a regional level, the local governments of Huaraz and Independencia - the two main municipalities affected by GLOF risk from Palcacocha - have collaborated to implement a Palcacocha early warning system.
+Moreover, in 2016, international experts, in cooperation with local institutions, released a new hazard map, including GLOF hazards and evacuation plans, for the Quillcay catchment (Frey et al., 2018; see Sect.
+3 above).
+International scientific institutions and NGOs primarily took charge of producing the map, in collaboration with (but without leadership of) local, regional or national institutions in Peru.
+Overall, a combination of effects has contributed to the increase in risk, namely related to decentralization of the national government; institutional instability; conflicting roles and jurisdictions; and waning government support for Palcacocha hazard reduction research, monitoring, and projects.
+Given the complexities surrounding these processes and dynamics over time, a more detailed indication of their contribution to risk is elusive.

-365 6 Cultural and emotional components of risk
+6 Cultural and emotional components of risk